Vyral/base-template/_posts/2018-12-07-dont-let-these-home-selling-misconceptions-sink-your-success.md

 {% include youtube.html %}

-<center>There is a lot of misinformation out there regarding how sellers should handle the listing process, so today we’re going to highlight six of the most common selling misconceptions.</center>
+<center><em>There is a lot of misinformation out there regarding how sellers should handle the listing process, so today we&rsquo;re going to highlight six of the most common selling misconceptions.</em></center>

+&nbsp;

 If you plan to list your home, or are already in the process of doing so, there are six home selling misconceptions you should know about.